yh1008/DoodleMeet/README.md

 1. First enter the Doodlemeet directory.

 2. Then run the doodlemeet.py file.
-Like python2 doodlemeet.py

-3. Then execute on shell the following commands
+3. Then execute the following commands  on shell

    export FLASK_APP=doodlemeet.py